-In the past, Ancestry.com tried to solve its data issues by buying lots of new software solutions, but that led to staff training problems, difficulty in reporting success and ultimately resulted in a lot of untimely, messy and unreliable data, according to Ancestry. com architect/data manager Spencer Curtis, who presented on the topic at the Teradata ONE Marketing Festival.
+In the past, Ancestry.com tried to solve its data issues by buying lots of new software solutions, but that led to staff training problems, difficulty in reporting success and ultimately resulted in a great deal of untimely, messy and unreliable data, according to Ancestry.com architect/data manager Spencer Curtis, who presented at the Teradata ONE Marketing Festival.

-Inside our had marketing, analytics and IT groups, but we wanted a separate, hybrid IT-like group with marketing and Curtis said.
-This marketing infrastructure group is charged with making sense of Ancestry.com's huge volume of customer data es that it happens.
-Every request goes through the same process," said Curtis.
+"Inside our organization, we had marketing, analytics and IT groups, but we wanted a separate, hybrid IT-like group with marketing and analytics skills," Curtis said.
+This marketing infrastructure group is charged with making sense of Ancestry.com's huge volume of customer data so that the marketing, analytics and IT teams can better leverage the data.